 The Associations are required to maintain ownership in the Bank in the form of Class B and Class C stock.
-At December 31, 2019, 2018, and 2017, the Associations' minimum stock requirement was 7.00 percent of risk-adjusted Association Direct Note balances.
+At December 31, 2020, 2019, and 2018, the Associations' minimum stock requirement was 6.29 percent, 7.00 percent, and 7.00 percent, respectively, of risk-adjusted Association Direct Note balances.
 A stock equalization computation is made annually.
-OFIs are required to capitalize their loans at the same level as District Associations.
-The Bank's capital stock and participation certificates totaled \$325.3 million at December 31, 2019, compared to \$317.8 million and \$313.8 million at December 31, 2018 and 2017, respectively.
-The net increases of \$7.4 million and \$4.1 million in 2019 and 2018, respectively, were due to the issuance of stock to Associations as a result of higher Direct Note balances and the issuance of stock patronage to another System bank.
+Effective December 31, 2020, the Bank modified its stock equalization methodology from a required investment of 7.00 percent of the average risk-adjusted Direct Note balance to a required investment equal to the percentage of the Association with the lowest investment percentage of its average risk-adjusted Direct Note balance as of the measurement date.
+OFIs are required to capitalize their loans at 7.00 percent of their risk-adjusted loan balance.
+The Bank's capital stock and participation certificates totaled \$311.9 million at December 31, 2020, compared to \$325.3 million and \$317.8 million at December 31, 2019 and 2018, respectively.
+The net decrease of \$13.4 million in 2020 was due to the retirement of \$16.9 million of Association owned stock due to the change in the Bank's stock equalization methodology, partially offset by the issuance of stock patronage to another System bank.
+The net increase of \$7.4 million in 2019 was due to the issuance of stock to Associations as a result of higher Direct Note balances and the issuance of stock patronage to another System bank.

-See Note 7, Shareholders' Equity, in the Notes to the Financial Statements for further information.
+See Note 7, Shareholders' Equity, in the Notes to the Financial Statements and the Additional Required Regulatory Capital Disclosures section for further information.